 Location: Morningside Campus

-The Bridging to University Nursing - IEN program is a two-semester program for internationally educated nurses who must fill theoretical/practical gaps identified by the College of Nurses of Ontario (CNO).
-This program is also accessible to domestic graduates who require an updated education or practice to reinstate their registration as a nurse with the CNO.
-It results in a graduate certificate.
+The Bridging to University Nursing - IEN program is a two-semester program for internationally educated nurses who must fill theoretical or practical gaps in their learning, as identified by the College of Nurses of Ontario (CNO).
+This graduate certificate program is also accessible to domestic graduates who require an updated education or practice to reinstate their registration as a nurse with the CNO.

-There is a special focus on caring for individuals, groups and communities in acute care, mental health and community settings, which is a standout element of the offering.
+There is a special focus on caring for individuals, groups and communities in acute care, mental health and community settings, which is a standout element of the program.

 This School of Community and Health Studies program ensures you are prepared for the field by providing you with opportunities to apply theoretical knowledge in clinical settings under the direction, facilitation and guidance of faculty.